d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 $$\mathbf o = \mathbf W_o \begin{bmatrix}\mathbf o^{(1)}\\\vdots\\\mathbf o^{(h)}\end{bmatrix}.$$

-Let us implement the multi-head attention in MXNet.
+Let's implement the multi-head attention in MXNet.
 Assume that the multi-head attention contain the number heads `num_heads` $=h$, the hidden size `hidden_size` $=p_q=p_k=p_v$ are the same for the query, the key, and the value dense layers.
 In addition, since the multi-head attention keeps the same dimensionality between its input and its output, we have the output feature size $d_o = $ `hidden_size` as well.

 <!--Note in practice, we often use $\frac{d_model}{h} = p_q=p_k=p_v$.
 To be more clear, for a higher computational efficiency, that is the final dense weights $\mathbf W_o\in\mathbb R^{d_o\times h p_v}$ is a square matrix.-->